25 Types of Bats in New Mexico

 22. Pocketed Free-tailed Bat

 Some bats in New Mexico, such as the Coryderidae family, have teeth and use echolocation to find their prey.
-As for adaptations: many are nocturnal; some eat other insects, while others drink blood from mammals.
+As for adaptations, many are nocturnal; some eat other insects, while others drink mammal blood.

 Interestingly, bats are not necessarily out hunting at night – many will hang upside down in caves during the day.
 When it gets dark enough, they will come out and go on their nightly hunt for food.